aimer63/fire/docs/configuration_guide.md

-# Firestarter Configuration Guide
+# firecast Configuration Guide

-This guide explains how to configure the Firestarter simulation engine for modeling financial independence and early retirement (FIRE) scenarios.
+This guide explains how to configure the firecast simulation engine for modeling financial independence and early retirement (FIRE) scenarios.

 ## 1. Overview

-Firestarter uses a TOML configuration file to define all simulation parameters, including deterministic inputs, asset definitions, correlation matrix, portfolio rebalancing schedule, and planned shocks.
+firecast uses a TOML configuration file to define all simulation parameters, including deterministic inputs, asset definitions, correlation matrix, portfolio rebalancing schedule, and planned shocks.